Eric N. Waltenburg

 B.A., Indiana University-Fort Wayne

-Gunnar Grendstad, William R. Shaffer, and Eric Waltenburg.
+Grendstad, Gunnar, William R. Shaffer, and Eric Waltenburg.
 2015.
 Policy Making in an Independent Judiciary: The Norwegian Supreme Court.
-Colchester, UK: ECPR Press.
+Colchester, United Kingdom: ECPR Press.

-Rorie Spill Solberg and Eric N. Waltenburg.
+Solberg, Rorie and Eric N. Waltenburg.
 2014.
 The Media, the Court, and the Misrepresentation: The New Myth of the Court.
 New York: Routledge.
+Reviewed in: Choice.